Best Xbox racing wheels 2024: our top picks for Xbox consoles

 The Thrustmaster eSwap XR Pro is certainly the odd one out in our list of the best Xbox racing wheels.
 Largely because it’s not a racing wheel at all - instead offering a more traditional controller experience with a particular racing-focus, and some terrific quality-of-life additions.

 The eSwap XR Pro ships with a bespoke racing wheel module.
-Fit it to one of the analog sticks, and you can rotate the module to simulate the turning of a steering wheel.
-In our testing, we found the module to have the perfect amount of sensitivity, and is grippy enough that it rarely risks slipping out of your hands.
+Fit the module ion place of the left or right stick, and you can rotate the wheel on it to simulate the turning of a full-size steering wheel.
+In our testing, we found the module to have the perfect amount of sensitivity and is grippy enough that it rarely risks slipping out of your hands.
 As a result, the eSwap XR Pro can be something you may want to consider using if you’re finding Xbox racing wheels to be a bit above budget.

 Plus, this controller has all the eSwap hallmarks including stick and d-pad modules that can be swapped around.
 Do you prefer PlayStation’s symmetrical stick layout?
 You can achieve that on the eSwap XR Pro.
 Overall, it’s a great racing controller and a fine alternative to larger wheel setups.